celery/ceps/draft/celery-5-high-level-architecture.rst

 By default each worker will publish the metrics to a dedicated queue.

-Other methods such as publishing them to StasD is also possible using the provided extension point.
+Other methods such as publishing them to StatsD is also possible using the provided extension point.

 Trace Points